Manitoba Historical Society

 Educator.

-Returning from overseas, he returned to North Antler School (1919-1920) then served as the Principal of Lyleton School (1920-1925, 1940-1944), Lennox School (c1927), Medora School, Hargrave School (1937-1939), Oakner School (1944-1947), Stockton School (1947-1950), Eden School (1950-1952), Hazelridge School (1952-1954), Graysville School (1954-1956), and Ninga School (1956-1957).
+Returning from overseas, he returned to North Antler School (1919-1920) then served as the Principal of Lyleton School (1920-1925, 1940-1944), Lennox School (c1927), Medora School (?-?), Hargrave School (1937-1939), Oakner School (1944-1947), Stockton School (1947-1950), Eden School (1950-1952), Hazelridge School (1952-1954), Graysville School (1954-1956), and Ninga School (1956-1957).

 On 30 June 1924, he married Jean Muriel Lyle (1903-1992) at Lyleton.
-They had four children, all of whom became teachers: Carlyle Mayes, Hubert G. Mayes, Ardyce Mayes (wife of William Koroluk), and Marian Mayes (wife of Martin Balint).
+They had four children, all of whom became teachers: Carlyle Mayes, Hubert Graham Mayes, Ardyce Mayes (wife of William Koroluk), and Marian Mayes (wife of Martin Balint).
 Following retirement in 1958, he resided at Lyleton, Edmonton (Alberta), and Yorkton (Saskatchewan).

 He died at Yorkton, Saskatchewan on 14 June 1969 and was buried in the Yorkton Cemetery.